Anti-Doping Rules & Regulations

 The use of performance-enhancing drugs and other doping behaviour severely damages the legitimacy of sport and undermines the integrity of clean athletes everywhere.

-SSRL has in place a set of anti-doping rules that all athletes, coaches and athlete support personnel must abide by.
-The anti-doping rules for SSRL are consistent with the World Anti-Doping Code (2015 Code), which governs anti-doping internationally.
+Scottish Squash has in place a set of anti-doping rules that all athletes, coaches and athlete support personnel must abide by.
+The anti-doping rules for Scottish Squash are consistent with the World Anti-Doping Code (2015 Code), which governs anti-doping internationally.

 You can find the UK Anti-Doping Rules here.

-The anti-doping rules of SSRL are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
-Such rules shall take effect and be construed as the rules of SSRL (see the SSRL Resolution here).
+The anti-doping rules of Scottish Squash are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
+Such rules shall take effect and be construed as the rules of Scottish Squash (see the Scottish Squash Resolution here).

-If you are a member of SSRL then the anti-doping rules apply to you, regardless of what level you participate at.
+If you are a member of Scottish Squash then the anti-doping rules apply to you, regardless of what level you participate at.

 UKAD Certified Anti-Doping Advisors are available to assist with your inquiries: